Inverness railway station: Layout and facilities

-Inverness is owned by Network Rail.
-However, it is operated by ScotRail who run most of the services using the station.
-Caledonian Sleeper and London North Eastern Railway run the only non-ScotRail services.
+Inverness is owned by Network Rail and operated by ScotRail, which runs most of the services using the station.

 The station itself sits at one apex of a triangular junction in the centre of Inverness, with each half of the station connected to one line.
-The Highland Main and Aberdeen Lines both approach the station from the east and use Platforms 1–4, while the Far North Line (which also carries traffic heading for the Kyle Line) approach from the north-west and use Platforms 5–7.
+The Highland Main and Aberdeen Lines both approach the station from the east and use Platforms 1–4, while the Far North Line (which also carries traffic heading for the Kyle Line) approaches from the north-west and use Platforms 5–7.
 Platform 5 also has a connection from the east side, but it is only usable by a two car train, and even then, it must not be in passenger service and movements from Platform 5 to the east line are not allowed.
 Platform 1 is long enough for a 13-coach train; platform 2 can hold 15 coaches; platforms 3 and 4, eight each; and platforms 5–7 will accommodate five coaches each.

+Platform destination LED screens are installed, along with a main departures and arrivals information board.
+Each of platforms 1-7 has its own screen showing departures from that platform.
+Screens are also present behind the wall for all platforms from 3–6.
+In addition, several other screens are also visible for general information.

+The main concourse is equipped with a ticket office and ticket machines, a barber shop, a bar, a cafe, toilets, a waiting room, a lost property office, a vending machine, a cash machine, payphones,help points and left luggage.
+The station has three car parks and step-free access.